r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 that directory is currently just packed into a tarball available as e.g. `gcc10_ucrt3_full_4354.tar.zst` [here](https://www.r-project.org/nosvn/winutf8/ucrt3/).

+The toolchain is now regularly built in a docker container using the provided script.
+One of the advantages is that it is easier to ensure that absolute paths (some files use them, see below) are set up properly.

 ## Adding/updating MXE package

-Some R packages cannot be built or don't work, because they depend on an external library not available in the experimental toolchain.
+Some R packages cannot be built or don't work, because they depend on an external library not available in the toolchain.
 To add such software, one needs to create an appropriate MXE package or update one.
 [MXE](https://mxe.cc/) documentation has more details, but for example the package for the tiff library is named "tiff" and available [here](https://github.com/mxe/mxe/blob/master/src/tiff.mk)